DzidzaBidza/procoding-student-management/README.md

  - Name and surname
  - Index number
  - Date of birth (extracted from JMBG)
- - which course is enrolled (extracted from the student record number)
+ - Which course is enrolled (extracted from the student record number)
  - Year of enrollment at the faculty (extracted from the student record number)
  - Subjects enrolled in as well as grades
  - Average grade